Arcanist

 Overchannel

-Also, when you cast a cantrip as an action, you can have that cantrip target a number of additional targets equal to your intelligence modifier.
+Beginning at 13th or 15th level, when you use an action to cast a cantrip that targets one or more creatures, you can have that cantrip target a number of additional targets equal to your intelligence modifier.
 You can use this ability once between long rests.

-In addition, when you use your combat magic bonus action to cast a cantrip, you can add one of the following special abilities to that cantrip instead of the dedicated focus features (if the cantrip has a duration, it only gets this benefit the turn you cast it):
+In addition, when you use your ‘combat magic’ bonus action to cast a cantrip, you can add one of the following special abilities to that cantrip instead of the ‘dedicated focus’ features (if the cantrip has a duration, it only gets this benefit the turn you cast it):

 Improved Advantage.
 If the cantrip requires an attack roll, you make the attack with advantage and you roll three dice (instead of two) and chose the highest for the rolls.